Are you planning to start a hair, nail, or beauty salon & spa, or a barbershop business? You may already have started operations.

-Having this action plan in Excel makes it easier for you to sort the plan according to upcoming deadline, check who’s assigned with what and when to do what and so on!
+Having this action plan in Excel makes it easier for you to sort the plan according to an upcoming deadline, check who’s assigned with what and when to do what, and so on!

 6- Including the Financial Plan:

 Using a financial plan template can work great, but as there’re too many samples and templates available online, you must not use just everything.
-Only take account of the documents that you need at this stage, i.e. balance sheet, income statement, cash flow statement and so on.
-Do not go into too much details of the stuff that you are not familiar with.
+Only take account of the documents that you need at this stage, i.e. balance sheet, income statement, cash flow statement, and so on.
+Do not go into too many details of the stuff that you are not familiar with.

 7- Setting Forecasts & Milestones:

-Everything, from expected sales revenues to expenditures go under this head; and you have a clear picture about the gross profit and the net profit as a milestone by the end of a specific period.
-Using graphs and tables makes is more attractive and easier to understand.
+Everything, from expected sales revenues to expenditures go under this head; and you have a clear picture of the gross profit and the net profit as a milestone by the end of a specific period.
+Using graphs and tables makes it more attractive and easier to understand.